 We are a party to a credit agreement, as amended, with VNB New York Corp., Bank Leumi, USA, Manufacturers and Traders Trust Company and Israel Discount Bank of New York, which provides for a \$62.5 million revolving credit facility.
 The credit facility is available to pay off existing mortgages, to fund the acquisition of additional properties or to invest in joint ventures.
 The facility matures on March 31, 2010.
-Borrowings under the facility bear interest at the lower of LIBOR plus 2.15% or the bank's prime rate and there is an unused facility fee of 1⁄4% per annum.
-Net proceeds received from the sale or refinancing of properties are required to be used to repay amounts outstanding under the facility if proceeds from the facility were used to purchase or refinance the property.
-The facility is guaranteed by our subsidiaries that own unencumbered properties and is secured by the outstanding stock of subsidiary entities.
+Borrowings under the facility bear interest at the lower of LIBOR plus 2.15% or the bank's prime rate and there is an unused facility fee of 1/4% per annum.
+Net proceeds received from the sale or refinancing of properties are required to be used to repay amounts outstanding under the facility is guaranteed by our subsidiaries that own unencumbered properties and is secured by the outstanding stock of subsidiary entities.
 As of December 31, 2009 and March 10, 2010, there was \$27 million outstanding under the facility.